michaelbarone/CameraMotionCapture/README.md

 You can view any full event from the camera (all snapshots for that event) by using the following URL:
 [webserver]/CameraMotionCapture/?cameraName=[cameraName]&event=#
--[cameraName] is the camera name
+- [cameraName] is the camera name
--event is the event number you want to view.
+- event is the event number you want to view.
 0 is the current/most recent event, 1 is the previous event, 2 is the event before 1, etc.  if you specify an event number that does not exist you will get a black page with no images.

-when you use event=0, the webapp will automatically search for new images every ~1 second and add any found to the current image rotation.
+  - when you use event=0, the webapp will automatically search for new images every ~1 second and add any found to the current image rotation.
 This way, you can load the event=0 page during an event and new snapshots will load automatically even if they are saved after the page loads.

 To remove events manually from the interface, add ?admin to the url and refresh the page: